trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 Other than those modifications, a TriBITS project, repository, and package can all be rooted in the same source directory.
 However, as one can see above, to do so is a little messy and is not recommended.
-It was only done this way with the base TriBITS directory in order to maintain backward compatibility for the usage of TriBITS in existing TriBITS projects.
+It was only done this way with the base TriBITS directory ``tribits`` in order to maintain backward compatibility for the usage of TriBITS in existing TriBITS projects.

-However, one possible use case for collapsing a project, repository, and package into a single base source directory would be to support the stand-alone build of a TriBITS package as its own entity that uses an installation of the TriBITS.
+However, one possible use case for collapsing a project, repository, and package into a single base source directory would be to support the stand-alone build of a TriBITS package as its own entity that uses an independent installation of the TriBITS.
 If a given TriBITS package has no required `upstream`_ TriBITS package dependencies and minimal TPL dependencies (or only uses `Standard TriBITS TPLs`_ already defined in the ``tribits/tpls/`` directory), then creating a stand-alone project build of a loan TriBITS package requires fairly little extra overhead or duplication.
 However, as mentioned above, one cannot use the same name for the package and the project.

 ..
 NOTE: We could modify the TriBITS system to allow having the project and
 .. package names be the same if we disable one of the sets of XXX_libs and